Length Converter

 The exactness of those factors matters.
 The international inch is defined as exactly 2.54 centimeters, and the modern meter is tied to a physical constant: it is the distance light travels in vacuum during of a second.
 Those definitions are why accurate conversion tables can be shared globally across science, manufacturing, surveying, and trade.

+Here is a length-conversion example using a familiar miles-to-kilometers swap.
 Suppose you are planning a walk described on a U.S. website as 3.5 miles, but you want the distance in kilometers because your fitness app uses metric units.
-The calculator first changes miles into meters using the factor 1 mile = 1609.344 meters.
+The converter first changes miles into meters using the factor 1 mile = 1609.344 meters.
 That gives 3.5 × 1609.344 = 5632.704 meters.
 Next, it changes meters into kilometers by dividing by 1000, which gives 5.632704 kilometers.
 When rounded to four decimal places, the result becomes 5.6327 kilometers.

 The same reasoning works in the other direction.
-If a room width is listed as 240 centimeters and you want to know the size in feet, the calculator converts 240 centimeters into 2.4 meters, then multiplies by 3.28084 to reach about 7.8740 feet.
-Interpreting the result is just as important as computing it.
-A smaller target unit, such as centimeters or inches, usually produces a larger number because more of those small units fit into the same physical distance.
-A larger target unit, such as kilometers or miles, usually produces a smaller number for that same distance.
+If a room width is listed as 240 centimeters and you want to know the size in feet, the converter changes 240 centimeters into 2.4 meters, then multiplies by 3.28084 to reach about 7.8740 feet.
+Reading the result is just as important as computing it.
+A smaller target unit, such as centimeters or inches, usually produces a larger number because more of those small units fit into the same distance.
+A larger target unit, such as kilometers or miles, usually produces a smaller number for that same length.

-The table below lists the exact number of meters represented by one unit of each supported measurement.
-These are the base relationships used by the calculator, and they are also the key values to memorize if you ever need to convert by hand.
+These common length conversion factors show how many meters each supported unit represents.
+They are the base relationships used by the calculator, and they are also the key values to remember if you ever need to convert by hand.

 | Unit | Meters Equivalent |